 Requirement Recommended Minimum Notes OS Architecture 64-bit 64-bit Due to memory requirements, the Contrast application can only run on 64-bit architectures.
 Operating system RHEL/CentOS 7 Microsoft Windows 2019 Ubuntu 18.04 LTS or higher (up to 20.04 LTS) RHEL/CentOS 7 Microsoft Windows 2012 R2 or higher Ubuntu 16.04 LTS Support for CentOS 6 ended on December 1, 2020.
 Java Java is bundled with the install er.
-MySQL installer. • Beginning with Contrast 3.9.
-0, MySQL 8 is bundled with the Lir orior, MySQL 5.7.23 is bundled with the nux on-premises installer. nux and Windows on-premises installer.
-If you experience issues, conta act Support.
+MySQL For on-premises customers using Contrast versions 3.8.11 or prior, MySQL 5.7.23 is bundled with the installer.
+Beginning with Contrast 3.9.0, MySQL 8 is bundled with the Linux on-premises installer.
+Beginning with Contrast 3.9.3, MySQL 8 is bundled with the Linux and Windows on-premises installer.
+If you experience issues, contact Support.

 - For on-premises customers using MySQL 8 (which has binary logging enabled by default), the system variable log_bin_trust_function_creators must be set to ON so that Contrast can create stored procedures.
 For more details, see MySQL documentation. - For on-premises customers using MySQL 8, the system variable local_infile must be set to ON so that Contrast can accept CSV files to help the import of SCA data.
-For more details, see ☑ Security Considerations for LOAD DATA LOCAL.
+For more details, see Security Considerations for LOAD DATA LOCAL.